 Many of us are currently staring at a calendar of cancelled plans thanks to the COVID-19 outbreak.
 Perhaps you were heading to the beach or Disney World for Spring Break and are now faced with endless days at home.
 We know many of these cancellations are heartbreaking – especially for the kids!
 However, we want to encourage you to make the most of this time.

 This season of social distancing can be a great time to reconnect with your family.
 We happen to believe one of the best places to do that is in the great outdoors.
 There are many nearby destinations that allow you to keep your distance from others, while enjoying the natural beauty around you.
-In fact, many campgrounds remain open at this time.
-With [...]
+In fact, many campgrounds remain open at [...]

 Think it’s too early to start thinking about that summer camping itinerary?
 Think again!
 Many of the most popular state park camping locations can be reserved now – and will fill up quick.